asarubbo/gentoo-stage4/README.md

 - ***stage4*** ( For general usage )
 - ***stage4-hetzner-cloud*** ( For Hetzner Cloud )

-Why more scripts instead of one?
+Why multiple scripts instead of one?
-The **goal** is keep the script more simple as possible without dozens of if/for, so people will be able to understand quickly what it does.
+The **goal** is to keep the script as simple as possible without dozens of if/for, so people will be able to quickly understand what it does.

-**If your cloud provider provides a rescue system, you probably will be able to install the general stage4.**
+**If your cloud provider offers a rescue system, you will probably be able to install the general stage4.**

 ## Support for others Cloud Providers
 Do you want to have your favourite cloud provider fully supported here?
-Just open a ticket and I will provide to add the support.
+Just open a ticket and I will do my best to add the support.

 ## Packages
 Packages included into the stage4: